apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ## Choose the source {#choose-the-source}

-On the Apify Console, go to the [Actors](https://console.apify.com/actors?asrc=developers_portal), click on the **Create an Actor** button in the top right-hand corner.
+Once you're in Apify Console, go to [Actors](https://console.apify.com/actors?asrc=developers_portal), and click on the **Create an Actor** button in the top right-hand corner.

 ![Create and Actor button](./images/create-new-actor.png)